How Edge IP Binding works

 The potential solution: Anycast Routing

 Alone, Anycast can have its own set of issues.
-Too many server stacks broadcasting the same /24 CIDR block can pollute border gate protocol routing tables, and it doesn't consider server load, capacity, or availability.
+Too many server stacks sharing the same CIDR block can pollute BGP routing tables, and it doesn't consider server load, capacity, or availability.

 The actual solution: Edge IP Binding

-We use proprietary mapping schemes to identify the best edge server to respond to the client's request.
+We use Anycast routing method coupled with proprietary mapping schemes to identify the best edge server to respond to the client's request.
 Edge IP Binding accesses the edge server with details on how and where to respond.
 That edge server then responds to the request pretending to use an IP address included in the initial client request—one of several fixed IP addresses that have been assigned for your use after configuring Edge IP Binding.

 A brief outline of the Edge IP Binding workflow